mk12/sicp/notes/lecture.md

 - Instead of writing these generic procedures manually, we should just use a table directly.
 - We introduce two new procedures: `(put key1 key2 value)` and `(get key1 key2)`.
 This is a map, or associative list.
 - Now we just need to use `put` to insert our specific procedures into the table, and the rest will be automated.
-- We wouldn't even have to name our procedures---we could just pass a lambda expression as the last argument.
+- We wouldn't even have to name our procedures -- we could just pass a lambda expression as the last argument.
 - It is the procedures that go in the table, not their names.
 - The key procedure in this whole system is `operate`: